How to Restrict Special Characters From a Form Field

 restrict special characters with the javascript code above and adding the css class

-And now if the user tries to type in the @ sign, they’ll see an alert message pop up on their screen.
+And now if the user tries to type in special characters or if they try and paste something into these fields, they’ll see an alert message pop up on their screen.